 Even at the best of times, it’s natural to feel unsure of yourself when it comes to networking.
 You may be thinking, “I’ve reached out to my friends and colleagues, contacted my network on LinkedIn...but now what?”

-In the current climate, it’s important to take it a step further and access all your available resources when looking for a job—some which you may not even know you have.
+In the current climate, it’s important to take it a step further and access all your available resources when looking for a job—some of which you may not even know you have.
+Here are three networking tips to aid you in your job search.

 Draw on alumni groups